hexa-org/policy-orchestrator/infrastructure/README.md

 # Hexa infrastructure

-Hexa uses fresh cloud to deploy the hexa-demo infrastructure.
-You could find out more about [fresh cloud](https://github.com/initialcapacity/freshcloud) on the GitHub page.
+Hexa uses Fresh Cloud to deploy the hexa-demo infrastructure.
+You could find out more about [Fresh Cloud](https://github.com/initialcapacity/freshcloud) on the GitHub page.

 ### Current demo topology